BA (Hons) Football Business & Finance

 Locations: UCFB Wembley, UCFB Etihad Campus.

-The Football Business & Finance degree brings the study of finance into the highly stimulating context of the beautiful game and wider sports industries.
+This degree programme brings the study of finance into the highly stimulating context of the beautiful game and wider sport industries.

 UCFB Wembley: CN63.
 Campus: D. Institution: B94.

 UCFB Etihad Campus: X317.
 Campus: F. Institution: B94.

 The global football industry attracts some of the most powerful and recognisable brands in the world, such as Nike, BMW, Samsung, Budweiser, Coca Cola and McDonald’s.
 In contrast, many clubs and organisations struggle to break even and meet their responsibilities of paying creditors and the tax authorities.
 This degree therefore is essential to produce commercially astute business and finance graduates for this ever-expanding industry.